complexdatacollective/documentation/README.md

 ## Get Started

 Explore the Network Canvas documentation to unlock the full potential of social network data collection.
-Whether you're a new user or an experienced researcher, this documentation is here to support you.
+Whether you're a new user or an experienced researcher, this documentation is here to support you

 Thank you for choosing Network Canvas!